Skip to content

 • SecurityAlert.Read.All (application permission)

-• SecurityIncident.Read.All (application permission)
+• SecurityIncident.Read.All (application permission, optional)

 • User.Read (permission automatically delegated to MS Graph)